ni/install-systemlink-enterprise/release-notes/2024-06/README.md

 - [Select one or more Test Results and send them to a Jupyter Notebook for analysis](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/analyzing-test-results-with-jupyter-notebooks.html).
 - [Select one or more product specifications and send them to a Jupyter Notebook for analysis](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/analyzing-specification-compliance-with-jupyter-notebooks.html).
 - Automatically copy files linked to a test plan template when you [create a test plan](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/creating-a-test-plan.html) from the template.
-- Filter the test plans grid by a test plan.
+- Filter the test plans table by a test plan.
 - The DataFrame service now enforces a limit on the number of rows a single data table can have.
 The limit defaults to 1 billion rows and can be changed by setting the `dataframeservice.ingestion.maxRowCount` value when installing the Helm chart.
     - When a table reaches the row limit, requests to append more rows to the table will return a `409 Conflict` HTTP error.
-Query performance for tables with such a large number of rows is highly dependent upon the number of columns, the resources available to Dremio, and the number of executors.
+Query performance for tables with such a large number of rows is dependent upon the number of columns, the resources available to Dremio, and the number of executors.
-- The parameters field for notebook execution actions for the Work Order service now supports nested json in addition to strings parameters.
+- The parameters field for notebook execution actions for the Work Order service now supports nested JSON in addition to strings parameters.
-- AWS specific value are provided to integrate SystemLink with AWS ALB ingresses.
+- AWS specific values are provided to use SystemLink with AWS ALB ingresses.
     - [View this configuration](https://github.com/ni/install-systemlink-enterprise/blob/2024-06/getting-started/templates/AWS/aws_supplemental_values.yml)

 ## Helm Chart Breaking Changes